Do you want to invest in stocks with high growth potential?

 I’ll be the first to say that Motley Fool Rule Breakers subscription discounts don’t happen often.
-One discount you can automatically qualify for is getting Rule Breakers for $99 a year (normally $299 per year if you subscribe directly from the Motley Fool website)).
+One discount you can automatically qualify for is getting Rule Breakers for $99 the first year (normally $299 per year if you subscribe directly from the Motley Fool website)).

-Motley Fool Stock Advisor is also available for $99 a year (usually $199 per year if subscribing directly from Fool).
+Motley Fool Stock Advisor is also available for $99 for the first year (usually $199 per year if subscribing directly from Fool).

 Both discounts come with a 30-day trial period.
 If Motley Fool isn’t worth it, you can cancel during the first 30 days for a full refund.

 When it’s time to renew your Motley Fool subscription, you will pay the current price at your renewal period.
 In my experience, Motley Fool sends an early renewal offer that reduces the renewal price by $50.
 I also got a multi-year subscription to Rule Breakers for the price of one year in an email offer once.